My Mold Illness Story

 I told my family practitioner that I thought I had mold illness (don’t do this).
 Then I asked if he wouldn’t mind reading up on biotoxin illnesses and ordering these labs.
 He excused himself from the room and called my allergist without my knowledge.
 Together, over a 1-minute phone conversation, they decided it was probably anxiety.
 I imagine they met for beer later on and had a good laugh.

 I had two or three different skin tests done over these few years–none tested positive for mold.
-However, an out-of-the-box allergist noted all of my inflammatory, allergic-type symptoms and said he thought I was under a lot of stress…
+However, an out-of-the-box allergist did lots of blood work, noted all of my inflammatory, allergic-type symptoms and said I had symptoms of something called Mast Cell Activation Syndrome (MCAS), but that he thought it was due to stress…

 Conditions for Mold Illness

-What the allergist said is kind of a cop-out, but is technically an accurate diagnosis.
+What the allergist said misses the mark, but it’s not too far off.
 Really, all chronic disease is rooted in a type of stress to the body.
 We tend to think of stress in the context of “Oh, my life is so busy.”
-But anything–physical, environmental, emotional–could be interfering with our ability to get well.
-There are stressors we can’t see or immediately sense in and all around us.
-Healthy, resilient bodies encounter and “process” these environmental stressors every day, minute-by-minute.
+But anything–physical, environmental, emotional–can be a stressor to the brain.
+Basically, there are stressors we can’t see or immediately sense in and all around us.
+Healthy, resilient brains encounter and “process” these environmental stressors every day, minute-by-minute.
 But what happens when we add more and more and more low-dose stressors to our environment?
 Can they become a major stressor and “break” some of us?

 Mold as an Environmental Stressor